Discover Cyclades : Company

 The importance of family

-The pedia (a word that gave birth to "pediatrician") are here little kings.
-Because even if they have very few (1.3 children per woman on average), the Greeks are crazy about toddlers.
-They love their children, they cover them with gifts and sweets.
-And even when their offspring are grown up, they continue to spoil them with little dishes prepared by mom or an apartment bought by dad.
-On the one hand, this is very good, because if you travel with children, the welcome will be warmer everywhere.
-On the other hand, it is quite terrible because it is now a whole generation of young Greeks who are spoiled... and victim of one of the highest obesity rates in Europe.
-Another harmful aspect of this cumbersome love is that parents want their offspring to succeed at school at all costs.
-So, from primary school onwards, many children find themselves bogged down in evening classes - the dreaded frontistiria - on which families spend lavishly.
+Here, pedia (a word which, among other things, gave rise to "pediatrician") are little kings.
+Because even though they have very few (1.3 children per woman on average), the Greeks are crazy about toddlers.
+They nurture their children, showering them with gifts and sweets.
+And even when their offspring have grown up, they continue to spoil them with little dishes prepared by Mum or an apartment bought by Dad.
+On the one hand, this is great, because if you travel with children, you'll be welcomed more warmly everywhere.
+On the other hand, it's a terrible thing, because an entire generation of young Greeks is now spoiled rotten... and victims of one of the highest obesity rates in Europe.
+Another harmful aspect of this cumbersome love affair is that parents are desperate for their offspring to succeed at school.
+As a result, from primary school onwards, many children find themselves bogged down in evening classes - the dreaded frontistiria - on which families spend lavishly.

-In retirement, Greeks often stay close to their children to help them with their children and meals.
-If they have the opportunity and the means, they return to their island or native region.
-Retired people do not travel around Europe like the French but prefer to turn to their home and household chores.
-The men meet their old friends at the local kafenion to play cards, share a mezze while sipping an ouzo.
-On Sundays, the tavern gathers families and friends around a table.
-When old age sets in, the grandfather is in turn taken care of by his children.
+When they retire, Greeks often stay close to their children to help them out with their own children and meals.
+If they can afford it, they return to their island or native region.
+Retired people don't travel around Europe like the French, preferring to focus on home and household chores.
+The men meet their lifelong friends at the local kafenion to play cards and share a mezze while sipping an ouzo.
+On Sundays, the tavern brings families and friends together around a table.
+As old age sets in, the grandfather in turn is taken care of by his children.

 The omnipotence of patriarchy